DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 * from `Smart Hobby, LLC <https://www.smarthobbyllc.com/>`_.
 You can also find Smart Hobby on Facebook
 * In the UK from `Chesterfield Model Making & Miniature Electronics <https://chesterfield-models.co.uk/product/semify-dcc-ex-motor-shield/>`_
 * In Europe from `Semify's Web Store <https://www.semify-eda.com/ex-motorshield8874/>`_ (based in Austria)
-* In Australia and New Zealand and South East Asia from `Millennium Engineering Pty Ltd <https://www.milleng.com.au>`_
+* In Australia, New Zealand and South East Asia from `Millennium Engineering Pty Ltd <https://www.milleng.com.au>`_
 * and other manufacturers licensed by DCC-EX.

 There are different options for the board such as fully assembled or in kit form where connectors and headers need to be soldered onto the board.
 Prices vary from around $34.95 to $39.90 in the US, to approximately £29.99 in the UK, €37 in Europe, and in Australia starting from $AU55.00.
 Prices typically do not include tax and shipping.